Yips: In golf

 In golf, the yips is a movement disorder known to interfere with putting.
 The term yips is said to have been popularized by Tommy Armour—a golf champion and later golf teacher—to explain the difficulties that led him to abandon tournament play.
 In describing the yips, golfers have used terms such as twitches, staggers, jitters and jerks.
 The yips affects between a quarter and a half of all mature golfers.
 Researchers at the Mayo Clinic found that 33% to 48% of all serious golfers have experienced the yips.
 Golfers who have played for more than 25 years appear most prone to the condition.

 Although the exact cause of the yips has yet to be determined, one possibility is biochemical changes in the brain that accompany aging.
 Excessive use of the involved muscles and intense demands of coordination and concentration may exacerbate the problem.
 Giving up golf for a month sometimes helps.
 Focal dystonia has been mentioned as another possibility for the cause of yips.

-Professional golfers seriously afflicted by the yips include Ernie Els, David Duval, Pádraig Harrington, Bernhard Langer, Ben Hogan, Harry Vardon, Sam Snead, Ian Baker-Finch and Keegan Bradley, who missed a six-inch putt in the final round of the 2013 HP Byron Nelson Championship due to the condition (although he may also have been suffering from strabismus).
+Professional golfers seriously afflicted by the yips include Ernie Els, David Duval, Pádraig Harrington, Bernhard Langer, Ben Hogan, Harry Vardon, Sam Snead, Ian Baker-Finch and Keegan Bradley, who missed a four-foot putt in the final round of the 2013 HP Byron Nelson Championship due to the condition (although he may also have been suffering from strabismus).
 At the 2015 Waste Management Open, golf analyst Nick Faldo suggested that Tiger Woods could be suffering from the yips.
 Jay Yarow from Business Insider commented after the 2014 Open that Woods had both the putting yips and the driver yips.

 Interventions seeking to treat the affliction have been few and far between.
 Some golfers have tried changing their putter or their grip or even switching hands.
 However, these strategies have provided only temporary relief.

 They are also known as "freezing", "the jerks", "the staggers", "the waggles", and "whisky fingers".

 In tennis

 In tennis, the yips most often affects the (second) serve, leading to multiple double faults.
 Several top players have been affected by the yips in recent years, most notably Alexander Zverev in 2019, and Aryna Sabalenka in the beginning of 2022.
-For example, Zverev served a record of 20 double faults in his 2019 Cincinnati Masters first round loss against Miomir Kecmanovic, while Sabalenka served up 39 double faults in her two first round losses in the 2022 Adelaide 1 and Adelaide 2 tournaments.
-In the 2000s, Guillermo Coria, a former world no.3, suffered from service yips.
+For example, Zverev served a record of 20 double faults in his 2019 Cincinnati Masters first round loss against Miomir Kecmanović, while Sabalenka served up 39 double faults in her two first round losses in the 2022 Adelaide 1 and Adelaide 2 tournaments.
+From 2005 to 2008, Guillermo Coria, a former world number 3, suffered from service yips.